k8debug/vpk/README.md

 __Node.js__ and __npm__ are required to install and execute this application.

 You cannot install and run this application without first installing node.js and npm.
-Once the prerequisites are installed proceed to the next step.
+After the prerequisites are installed proceed to the next step.

 Download the source files and place in a directory.
 The source files are available on github and can be downloaded using the following clone command or retrieved